Davy (film): Main cast

 Peter Frampton, who plays young Tim, was the son of Harry Frampton, makeup artist for many years at Ealing including in this film.
 Peter would eventually follow in his father's footsteps and worked as his assistant on several films, including Hitchcock's Frenzy (1972).
 In 1995, Peter Frampton won the Oscar for Best Makeup for Braveheart.
 He remembered his filming on Davy fondly, as "it meant time off school and (getting the) star treatment."

+Production

+The film was one of six made by Ealing Studios under an agreement they had with MGM.
+The National Film Finance Corporation provided £29,849 of the budget of £198,997.
+The film was directed by Michael Relph who normally worked as a producer.
+Relph later said Davy "wasn't very good" and the script by William Rose "wasn’t one of his best."
+According to Kenneth Tynan who worked for Ealing around this time the movie was the "brainchild" of Rose.
+Tynan criticised Michael Balcon, head of MGM, for his choice of material on the MGM films.
+He wrote, "at that stage in your career and at that nadir in the international repute of British films, it might have been worth while to gamble.
+More worth while, anyway, than making Davy."

 Reception

 Box office

-According to MGM records, the film earned only $40,000 in the US and Canada and $265,000 elsewhere, resulting in a loss of $279,000.
+According to MGM records, the film earned only $40,000 in the US and Canada and $265,000 elsewhere, resulting (after deduction of distribution costs as well) in a loss to the studio of $279,000.
+It lost more money than any of the six MGM-Ealing films made in the late 1950s.

+Michael Balcon called it "a lovely domestic subject.
+But my greatest disappointment.
+It simply did not mean anything in the United States."

+Secombe later wrote "part of the reason why Davy failed to impress was that it was billed as a ‘zany’ type movie, overemphasizing the comedy content, whereas it was mostly a dramatic story.
+Anyway it was not the stepping stone to stardom that I had hoped it would be."